Orion4622/moon-formation-triple-phase-transition/README.md

 1. **Absence of tidal stabiliser** — logically necessary: no Moon → no lunar tidal damping
 2. **Laskar et al. (1993)** — without a satellite, chaotic zone extends from 0° to ≈85°
-3. **Rapid rotation at 3.5 h** — precession too fast for Laskar-type resonances; obliquity diffuses stochastically
+3. **Rapid rotation at 3.5 h, constrained by the accretion literature** — precession too fast for Laskar-type resonances; obliquity diffuses stochastically
-4. **Continuous planetesimal bombardment** — τ_pert ≪ τ_relax ≈ 10⁶ yr
+4. **Continuous planetesimal bombardment** — the frequency of major impacts maintains axial misalignment far more effectively than slow viscous relaxation
 5. **T-Tauri CME torques** — daily impulsive perturbations on the spin vector

+---

+## The Ejection Mechanism, Checked Equation by Equation

+The crossing criterion that triggers each ejection has been revisited in full: at the proto-Earth's global parameters alone, it requires a reduction in the torus's effective gravity of about 91%, far beyond what Fe-Ni segregation alone can supply (15% at most).
+Three complementary, independently sourced mechanisms close this gap:

+- the torus's true density, reduced by its 'a'ā-type vesicular structure and by segregation extending beyond the Fe-Ni couple alone;
+- obliquity evaluated at its geometric maximum, consistent with the absence of a privileged value before orbital stabilisation;
+- angular momentum delivered by the late bombardment of large planetesimals, whose plausible total mass has recently been revised upward in the literature.

+Combined, these three effects render the ejection mechanism physically attainable, with a margin of about 7% on the recalculated deficit.

 ---